GeekyAnts/nativebase-docs/docs/3.2.x/pseudo-props-101.md

 ---
 id: pseudo-props-101
-title: 'Pseudo props: Do’s & Dont’s'
+title: "Pseudo props: Do’s & Dont’s"
 ---

 Before getting into details of all the common Pseudo Props NativeBase has to offer let's check some key points that these pseudo props follow.